Nisha Vora: Career

 After law school, Vora worked in "a big law firm and a smaller nonprofit," but realized that she did not like the legal profession.
 She used cooking and eventually food blogging as a way to cope with the stress of legal work, and became involved in food photography and recipe development.
 Ultimately, she left her career as a lawyer in 2016 in order to focus fully on being a vegan food blogger, which was "inspired by documentaries about factory farming."

 In 2017, Vora worked for a food startup while maintaining her social media presence.
-In 2018, she was contacted by Penguin-Random House with an offer to turn recipes from her fledgling vegan cooking blog, "Rainbow Plant Life," into a book (The Vegan Instant Pot Cookbook: Wholesome, Indulgent Plant-Based Recipes, 2019).
+In 2018, she was contacted by Penguin Random House with an offer to turn recipes from her fledgling vegan cooking blog, "Rainbow Plant Life," into a book (The Vegan Instant Pot Cookbook: Wholesome, Indulgent Plant-Based Recipes, 2019).
 Vora does credit law school with the writing, research, and analytical skills needed for her current work saying that when she "was developing a chocolate chip recipe, I did a mountain of research on ingredient ratios in non-vegan chocolate chip cookies, the percentage of butter, the percentage of fat, the percentage of eggs, so that I could come up with a recipe that tastes just as delicious and is just as chewy and has crispy edges like a regular chocolate chip cookie.
 I bring this super analytical lens that I think comes from having that background as a law student and as a lawyer.”

-In 2024, Gotham named her cooking channel, Rainbow Plant Life one of the "8 Vegetarian and Vegan Youtube Channels That Make Plant-Based Cooking Easy."
+In 2024, Gotham named her cooking channel as one of the "8 Vegetarian and Vegan Youtube Channels That Make Plant-Based Cooking Easy."
+In 2025, Vora joined NYT Cooking as a recipe developer.